Mummy berry is not a seasonal breakfast cereal. Instead, it is a fungal disease of blueberries.

 This information may not help your grow brighter flowers or more delicious tomatoes, but your mind needs to grow, too!
 And who can resist a word like idioblast?

-Several years of drought have killed hundreds of millions mature trees across the country.
-In California, over 102 million trees have died since 2010, and 62 million trees died in 2016 alone!
-Many of the remaining trees are not as healthy as they could be, due to bark beetle infestation and disease.
-These trees have more dead leaves and dry twigs, making them susceptible to fire.
+Drought and climate change have killed hundreds of millions of mature trees in North America.
+In California alone, over 102 million trees died between 2010 and 2017.
+Many of the remaining trees are not as healthy as they could be.
+Trees weakened by drought, disease, and bark beetle infestations are more susceptible to fire.

 Fire in landscapes

-You learned it back in elementary school: fire needs fuel, heat and oxygen to keep going.
+You learned it back in elementary school: fire needs fuel, heat, and oxygen to keep going.
 A single spark can land on dry grass, move to a shrub, climb a tree, and then leap to your home, taking everything you own with it.
 It can also take your life.
 Gardening for fire safety means interrupting that spread.
-Rather than allowing fire to move through your landscape using shrubs and trees as a super highway, you can create spaces that slow or stop the flames.
+Rather than allowing a fire to move through your landscape using shrubs and trees as a superhighway, you can create spaces that slow or stop the flames.

-California state law (Public Resources Code 4291) requires that all rural homes have a 100-foot defensible space.
-Suburban homes face different challenges, but fire safety is still critical and many of the suggestions still apply.
-Each county has its own set of ordinances, so be sure to check with local authorities.
-Even without the law, fire safety around your home just makes good sense.
+Many state laws require that rural homes have a 100-foot defensible space.
+Suburban homes face different challenges, but fire safety is still critical.
+Many of the suggestions still apply.
+Since each county has its own set of ordinances, check with local authorities.
+Even without the law, fire safety around your home simply makes good sense.

 Defensible space can slow or stop the spread of fire.
 It also helps keep you, your family, and our heroic firefighters safe.
-Your defensible space is made up of two zones.
+That space consists of two zones:

-Zone 2 - The second zone extends 100 feet from your home.
-To maintain Zone 2:
+Zone 2 extends 100 feet from your home.
+Maintain Zone 2 with these practices:

 Spacing plants and trees

 By creating space between trees and shrubs, the spread of fire can be slowed or stopped.
-The spaces are both vertical (up and down) and horizontal (side to side).
-To maintain safe vertical space, remove any tree branches that are 6 feet from the ground or less.
+These spaces are vertical (up and down) and horizontal (side to side).
+To maintain safe vertical space, remove any tree branches less than 6 feet from the ground.
 In areas prone to wildfire, bushes growing near tree canopies need three times their height before the lowest tree branches to prevent fire from spreading.
-This means that a 4 foot tall shrub would need 12 feet before the closest tree’s lowest branch to be fire safe.
+For example, a 4-foot shrub would need to be at least 12 feet away from the closest tree’s lowest branch to be fire safe.

 What about all that mulch?

 Nearly everything you read in The Daily Garden reminds you of the benefits provided by mulch: moisture retention, weed reduction, temperature stability, reduced soil compaction, and so on.
 But what about flammability?
-Does all that ground cover create a path for fire?
+Does all that groundcover create a path for fire?
 Luckily for us, a group of fire and gardening professionals got together in Nevada to test various types of mulch.
-This is what they learned about each type, listed in order of worst to safest, all used at a depth of 2- to 3-inches, unless stated otherwise:
+I have listed what they learned below, worst to safest.
+In each case, the mulch was 2- to 3-inches deep unless stated otherwise:

 Use fire-resistant plants

-The added advantage to many of these plants is that they have evolved to withstand drought, which means many of them require less water.
-UCANR provides a list of low-risk, Fire-safER plants.
+The added advantage to many of these plants is that they have evolved to withstand drought, which means many of them will require less water.
 Despite their name, evergreens, such as pine and fir, are far more flammable than the hardwoods.